Quafadas/dedav4s/docs/index.md

 })
 </script>
 If that worked, then you're ready to go!
+See the [explanation](explanation/intro.md) to understand what's happening.

 # Background Information
 This is a thin shim around [vega](https://vega.github.io/vega/) and [vega lite](https://vega.github.io/vega-lite/).
 It is aimed at repl, interactive environments and exploratory analysis

-It pays to have an understanding (or at least some idea of what those are) core Vega & Vega-Lite.
-It's worth taking a few minutes to orient yourself with this [talk/demo](https://www.youtube.com/watch?v=9uaHRWj04D4) from the creators at the Interactive Data Lab (IDL) at University of Washington.
+It pays to have an understanding (or at least some idea of what those are), both Vega & Vega-Lite.
+It may be worth taking a few minutes to orient yourself with this [talk/demo](https://www.youtube.com/watch?v=9uaHRWj04D4) from the creators at the Interactive Data Lab (IDL) at University of Washington.

 If you are interested in plotting in general, I think that you will not regret learning a declaritive paradigm.